lsenecal/lsenecal.github.io/README.md

 # Unity Projects

 All the following projects are far from actual game.
 They only show my progress learning Unity from scratch on my own.
-As so, they can all lable "Work in progress".
+As so, they can all be labled as "Work in progress".

 ## Dungeon Plateform
 The idea behind the small game was a platefrom game with an Indiana Jones vibe and dark dungon such as one that can be found in Elder Scrolls games.